Lazy Luddite Log

 Alongside work I made occasional contributions to civic life.
 One involved getting choral friends Jess and Paul along to a meet-the-candidates event.
 Another was to be an interviewee for an oral history project in 2014.

-I have had a look over my photos from the time and they remind me of assorted things worth remembering.
+Looking over my photos from the time reminds me of assorted things worth remembering.
 I had the regular company of Belinda on dates involving everything from Mongolian barbeque to boating at Fairfield Park.
 Holidaying with London visitors Steve & Nieves was always a good way to see old friends like Sean, Jen, Paul & Helen all at once (rare in our ever-more distinct adult lives).
 There were some fine costumes on show at Halloween parties held at Greta Street.
 And other events with Korner friends included seeing the Doctor Who fiftieth anniversary special at the Jam Factory, witnessing a roller-derby game complete with ska band, and dog-sitting for the Bowies.

 In July a close friend of Dad pressured him into calling Lukas and I to tell us he had lung cancer.
 We went into a frenzy of calm yet grave activity.
 He was taking what medical help he could.
 Some of that time he spent at home with help from others.
 Some of it he spent in hospital and the last few weeks in a hospice receiving palliative care.
 It was September and he enjoyed having the door of his room left ajar to better smell the springtime garden he could otherwise only see.
 We made sure his friends knew and got a chance to visit or call.
 We did what we could.
 Dad died at the age of 76.
 He had been smoking for over five decades and I think he got away with more than many smokers do.
 Only six months before he had been camping with amateur prospector friends.
 Only three months before he had been living independently and taking walks at his local beach.
 And even in his last week he managed to enjoy small things like dark chocolate.
 That is the sort of talk that informed his eulogy.

-Well, that was a lot of ground to cover and a huge contrast from start to finish.
+Well, that was a huge contrast from start to finish.
 I will give it a rest now and return to this topic in six months to cover 2016-2020 at the tenth anniversary of my autoblography.

 Labels: